bstamenkovits/sudoku/README.md

 # Sudoku
 A repo containing a web app that allows you to play a game of sudoku.
 The solver directory contains scripts to solve any Sudoku puzzle.
+See [solver.md](solver/solver.md) for more information.